breenie/silex-doctrine-migrations-provider/README.md

 ```

 ### Silex

+You can pass an optional instance of `Symfony\Component\Console\Application` to the constructor of the provider.
+Alternatively you can set the instance of your Console application to `$app['console']`.
+If the provider can find the Console application instance it is able to register the commands and helper set for you.

 The provider implements `Silex\Api\BootableProviderInterface, so if you use the provider with Silex, booting the application would register the commands for you: